No travel history in 1st reported US case of virus variant | WTOP

 “Now I’m worried there will be another spring wave due to the variant,” Bedford said.
 “It’s a race with the vaccine, but now the virus has just gotten a little bit faster.”

 Colorado Politics reported there is a second suspected case of the variant in the state according to Dwayne Smith, director of public health for Elbert County.
 Both of the people were working in the Elbert County community of Simla.
-Neither of them are residents of that county — expanding the possibility of the variant’s spread throughout the state.
+Neither is a resident of that county — expanding the possibility that the variant has spread in the state.

-Scientists in the U.K. believe the variant is more contagious than previously identified strains.
-The vaccines being given now are thought to be effective against the variant, Colorado health officials said in a news release.
+Public health officials are investigating other potential cases of the variant, which was confirmed by the Colorado State Laboratory, and performing contact tracing to determine its spread.

-“Being more transmissible is no good,” Bedford said, adding that the variant will make it harder to rein in the pandemic.
+Scientists in the United Kingdom believe the variant is more contagious than previously identified ones — though they have found no evidence that it is more lethal or causes more severe illness.
+Experts also believe the vaccines being given now will be effective against the variant.

-The Colorado State Laboratory confirmed the virus variant, and the Centers for Disease Control and Prevention was notified.
-Gov. Jared Polis announced the case Tuesday, adding urgency to efforts to vaccinate Americans.
+Still, authorities in Britain have blamed the variant for a spike in hospitalizations since a higher rate of transmission increases the likelihood that more people will become very ill.

-Public health officials are investigating other potential cases and performing contact tracing to determine the spread of the variant throughout the state.
+Amid the strain on its hospitals, Britain announced Wednesday that it would prioritize giving a single dose of the newly authorized AstraZeneca vaccine to as many people as possible.
+The vaccine was tested with two doses a few weeks apart, but one dose is believed to give a large measure of protection against the virus.
+The British government now plans to give everyone a second shot about 12 weeks later.

 “There is a lot we don’t know about this new COVID-19 variant, but scientists in the United Kingdom are warning the world that it is significantly more contagious.
-The health and safety of Coloradans is our top priority, and we will closely monitor this case, as well as all COVID-19 indicators, very closely,” Polis said.
+The health and safety of Coloradans is our top priority, and we will closely monitor this case, as well as all COVID-19 indicators, very closely,” Polis, the Colorado governor, said.

-Worry has been growing about the variant since the weekend before Christmas, when Britain’s prime minister said a new strain of the coronavirus seemed to spread more easily than earlier ones and was moving rapidly through England.
-The nation’s first variant case was identified in southeast England.
+Worry has been growing about the variant, known as B.1.1.7, since the weekend before Christmas, when Britain’s prime minister said the new variant was moving rapidly through southeast England.

 Dozens of countries barred flights from the U.K., and southern England was placed under strict lockdown measures.
 Scientists say there is reason for concern but the new strains should not cause alarm.

-Japan announced Monday it would bar entry of all nonresident foreign nationals as a precaution against the new strain.
+Japan announced Monday it would bar entry of all nonresident foreign nationals as a precaution against the new variant.

 But if the virus has significant mutations, one concern is that current vaccines might no longer offer the same protections.
 Although that’s a possibility to watch for over time with the coronavirus, experts say they don’t believe it will be the case with the latest variant.